SSSD/sssd/src/tests/python/docs/examples.rst

-Examples of using Multihost Plugin with Fixture for sssd
+Examples of using Multihost Plugin with Fixture for SSSD
 ========================================================
 * pytest multihost plugin uses paramiko/OpenSSHTransport to connect to hosts and provides methods to run commands and copy files.